An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

-\textbf{(ii)} Under the common restricted level boundedness assumption on $\Theta$, we establish the $O(\epsilon^{-2})$ iteration complexity and the $O(\epsilon^{-2})$ calls to the subproblem solver for returning an $\epsilon$-stationary point defined with the original variable as in Xu et al. \cite{Xu2024}.
-Notice that the existing iteration complexity for the algorithms, designed by solving a sequence of strongly convex subproblems, mostly focus on an $\epsilon$-stationary point by the optimal solution of subproblems rather than the original variable.
-In addition, when the dual fast first-order (DFO) method in Necoara and Patrascu \cite{Necoara2016} is used as an inner solver, the $O(\epsilon^{-4})$ oracle complexity bound is obtained for RiVMPL with $\mathcal{Q}_{k}$ specified as in Section \ref{sec6.1}.
-This oracle complexity is consistent with that of RADMM in Li et al. \cite{LiMa2024} applied to \eqref{prob} except that the latter calls a retraction only at each iteration.
+{\bf(ii)} Under the boundedness assumption on the iterate sequence, we establish the $O(\epsilon^{-2})$ iteration complexity and the $O(\epsilon^{-2})$ calls to the subproblem solver for returning an $\epsilon$-stationary point defined with the original variable as in Xu et al. \cite{Xu2024}.
+The existing iteration complexity for the algorithms, designed by solving a sequence of strongly convex subproblems, mostly focus on an $\epsilon$-stationary point by the optimal solution of subproblems rather than the original variable.
+When the dual fast first-order method (DFG) in \cite{Necoara2016} with returning the last primal iterate (resp. the average primal iterate) is adopted as an inner solver, the $O(\epsilon^{-4})$ (resp. $O(\epsilon^{-3})$) oracle complexity is obtained for RiVMPL with $\mathcal{Q}_{k}$ specified as in Theorem \ref{oracle}.
+This oracle complexity is consistent with that of RADMM in \cite{LiMa2024} (resp.
+RiALM in \cite{Xu2024} and RADA \cite{xu2026riemannian}) applied to \eqref{prob}, except that the former calls a retraction only at the outer iteration and the latter does this at each iteration.